Work hard, play hard. Does this sound like you? For a lot of men, it’s a lifestyle they know all too well.

-Despite being such a high cause of deaths in men, cardiovascular disease is highly preventable.
+Despite being such a high cause of death in men, cardiovascular disease is highly preventable.
 Making healthy decisions can add up, and they should begin at a young age.

-The key to preventing cardiovascular disease once again ties back into living a healthy lifestyle.
-Here are our top recommendations for decreasing common health risks that will lead to an overall healthier life with lower chance of disease.
+The key to preventing cardiovascular disease once again ties back to living a healthy lifestyle.
+Here are our top recommendations for decreasing common health risks that will lead to an overall healthier life with a lower chance of disease.

 Healthy Living for Men: Our Top Tips